sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

     By default INFO, WARNING, and ERROR log/print statements use console colors.
 Use this argument to disable colors and log/print plain text.

+.. option:: -g <directory>, --git-root <directory>

+    Path to directory in the local repo.
+Default is the current working directory.

 .. option:: -i, --invert

     Invert the order of branches/tags displayed in the sidebars in generated HTML documents.
 The default order is